ilikeyellowGZ/HHMZDanceSchool/README.md

 commiting did the everything added the copy, changed up the instuctors, changed up the about us section chnage the FAQ a bit and hero section

 chnaged the heading for the staff and the background for the different staff and just fixed the links.

+the whole website is complete i add the email function i added the everything is done.